jonathan-laurent/AlphaZero.jl/README.md

 * Pavel Dimens: logo design
 * Marek Kaluba: hyperparameters tuning for the grid-world example
 * Michał Łukomski: Mancala example, OpenSpiel wrapper
-* Johannes Ficher: documentation improvements
+* Johannes Fischer: documentation improvements

 Contributions to AlphaZero.jl are most welcome.
 Many contribution ideas are available in our [contribution guide](https://jonathan-laurent.github.io/AlphaZero.jl/dev/contributing/guide/).
 Please do not hesitate to open a Github